ThePhenomenon1/Tkinter-GUI/README.md

 # Tkinter-GUI

-A Graphical User Interface displaying the power of Event-Driven programming.
+Here we have a Graphical User Interface displaying the power of Event-Driven programming.

 This GUI application, using the tkinter built-in module, displays a single Python Zen button.
 When the button is clicked, the application will open a new window containing the Zen of Python text that was imported from the 'this' module.